FFmpeg/FFV1/ffv1.md

 a = b, a += b, a -= b, a *= b
 ```

+### Pseudo-code

+Several components of FFV1 are described in this document using pseudo-code.
+Note that the pseudo-code is used for clarity in order to illustrate the structure of FFV1 and not intended to specify any particular implementation.
+The pseudo-code used is based upon the C programming language [@!ISO.9899.1990] as uses its `if/else`, `while` and `for` functions as well as functions defined within this document.

 ### Range

 `a...b` means any value starting from a to b, inclusive.